 NO. Personal Injury is a broad term that includes injuries sustained because of the negligence of another.
 Our website lists the most common types of personal injury.
-Because consultations are free, please do not hesitate to call and allow us to explore the facts particular to your circumstance and determine if you have a claim.
+Please do not hesitate to call so that we may explore the unique details of your circumstance and determine if you have a claim.

 Do I have to file a lawsuit to settle my claim?

-Lawsuits are not filed in every case.
 Many cases can be resolved without filing a lawsuit.
 However, lawsuits may need to be filed when your claim is being disregarded or undervalued.
-In cases involving wrongful death or catastrophic injury, a lawsuit is needed to preserve evidence and began the legal process because time is critical.
+In cases involving catastrophic injury, a lawsuit is needed to preserve evidence and begin the legal process, because time is critical.

 Do I have to pay for representation?

 NO. Personal Injury cases are based upon a contingency fee.
 We do not ask for a retainer or money to begin working on your case.

 Our firm will pay for costs and expenses reasonably necessary to pursue your case.
 When the case is resolved, we will receive a percentage from the settlement and a reimbursement of costs.

 Do I actually have a claim or case?